-ClustrixDB 9 supports deployment on Red Hat Enterprise Linux and CentOS versions 7.4 or higher.
-If you choose to migrate to RHEL/CentOS 7, it is also recommended to use a non-root configuration.
-Due to the differences in platform technologies there are now platform specific installation packages for each of the major OS versions.
-Additionally In-place upgrades are not supported and to migration to RHEL/CentOS 7 will require a fresh installation of the ClustrixDB software.
+ClustrixDB 9.2 supports deployment on Red Hat Enterprise Linux and CentOS versions 7.4 or higher only.
+If you are running an older version of ClustrixDB on an older operating system, you will need to migrate to RHEL/CentOS 7.
+In-place upgrades are not supported and to migration to RHEL/CentOS 7 requires a fresh installation of the ClustrixDB software.
+It is also recommended to use a non-root configuration.

 The sql database client has changed from MySQL to MariaDB.
 The MySQL database client is no longer included as part of the RHEL/CentOS 7 platforms.